JackeyLin-ss/AutoDiff_on_Manifold/README.md

 ## 3.Prerequisites
   ### Ceres Solver
-  Ceres solver (Version 1.14.x and 2.0 have been tested) is required.
+  Ceres solver (Version 1.14.x) is required.
   ### Pangolin
   We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.